websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/sharing-forms-and-managing-submissions/form-reports.md

    ![The number of submitted entries is displayed at the top of the Entries screen.](./form-reports/images/06.png)

    Field-by-field metrics are presented next.
-Scroll through the fields, or click a specific field from the list on the right to jump to its metrics.
+Scroll through the fields or click a specific field from the list on the right to jump to its metrics.

    ![This Rate It Select from List field has received mostly "Good" selections.](./form-reports/images/01.png)